 Each day we get into the car and we don’t even have to think about what we are doing.
 We work on auto-pilot.
 Yet, if we had to re-sit our test tomorrow week, how do we think we would do?

 Anyone of us can develop bad habits.
 We get into a routine of doing something the same way for years and we get comfortable with it.
 We become set in our ways and we don’t even know it.

 Each time I run a workshop I meet many different types of people.
 Some will be eager to learn and are hungry for information.
 They might be new to their role and have little knowledge.
 Others may have years of experience and are keen to improve or refresh their skills.
 I may also meet attendees who are a little reluctant to change.
 They are doing their job for years and feel there is nothing new to learn.

 I accept that everyone will have different views, depending on where they are in their lives or perhaps in their career.
-Some of us may love to be challenged and others may dislike change.
+Some of us may love to be challenged.
+Others may dislike change or even get nervous and doubt their ability.
 Often, we get very comfortable and may not want to break the status quo.
 And on other occasions, we have reached a certain level of competency, so we may not even realise there is so much more out there to learn.